Counseling Services

 • Current intent to harm another or thoughts of harming another

-• Hallucinations (seeing/hearing things that don't exist or that others don't see/hear) or other serious symptoms of psychosis
+• Hallucinations or other serious symptoms of psychosis

-• Death of a loved one that is significantly impacting your functioning
+• Recent death of a loved one that is significantly impacting your ability to function

-• Concern about the immediate safety of someone else
+• Concerned about the immediate safety of someone else

 At the conclusion of your crisis session, a plan will be made for follow-up services either at CAPS or with an outside resource as indicated.